tidyverse/tidyverse.org/content/blog/air/index.md

     }
 }
 ```

+To open your `settings.json` file, run one of the following from the Command Palette:

+-   Run `Preferences: Open User Settings (JSON)` to modify global user settings.

+-   Run `Preferences: Open Workspace Settings (JSON)` to modify project specific settings.
+You may want to use this if you drop in on multiple projects, but not all of them use Air.

 If your preferred editor isn't listed here, but does support the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), then it is likely that we can add support for Air there as well.
 Feel free to open an [issue](https://github.com/posit-dev/air/issues)!